 Rhett made his debut in 2012 with "Something to Do with My Hands", followed by "Beer with Jesus", both of which made Top 20 on the country charts, but his breakthrough came in 2013 when "It Goes Like This" spent three weeks at the top of the country airplay charts, followed by "Get Me Some of That" and "Make Me Wanna".
-His second album produced further chart-toppers with "Crash and Burn" and "Die a Happy Man", the latter of which is his biggest hit to date.
+His second album produced further chart-toppers with "Crash and Burn", "Die a Happy Man" (his biggest hit to date), and "T-Shirt".

 * BreakupSong: "Crash and Burn" has the narrator admitting it's his fault.

 * CassandraTruth: He acknowledges that "I'd tell everyone but no one would believe it" in "Beer with Jesus".

 ** [[DidYouJustHaveTeaWithCthulhu Did You Just Have Beer With Jesus?]]

 * DoubleEntendre: "Something to Do With My Hands" is full of these.

 * GenreRoulette: Although he is one of the front-runners of the "bro-country" trend of TheNewTens, he seems to be better at dressing it up than most, such as the disco feel of "Make Me Wanna".
 He also dabbles with R&B on "Crash and Burn".